seL4/rust-sel4/README.md

 cd hacking/docker && make run && make exec
 ```

-Inside the container, build and simulate a simple seL4-based system with a root task written in Rust (this will take a few minutes):
+Inside the container at the repository's top-level directory, build and simulate a simple seL4-based system with a root task written in Rust (this will take a few minutes):

 ```
-make -C hacking example
+make example
 ```

-Also inside the container, build run all of this repository's automated tests:
+Also inside the container at the repository's top-level directory, build run all of this repository's automated tests:

 ```
-make -C hacking run-automated-tests
+make run-automated-tests
 ```